kubernetes-sigs/krew/site/content/docs/developer-guide/release/plugin-updates.md

 > **Note:** Ideally, the specified `version:` field should match the release tag of the plugin.
 This helps users and maintainers to easily identify which version of the plugin they have installed.
-Also, the prefix 'v' is required.

 If you only change the `version`, `uri` and `sha256` fields of your plugin manifest, your pull request will be automatically approved, tested, and merged ([see an